BOJ to Back Fight against Climate Change

 - Русский

-Tokyo, July 16 (Jiji Press)--The Bank of Japan on Friday said it will support the fight against climate change by providing zero interest funds to commercial financial institutions making investments and loans in the area.
+Tokyo, July 16 (Jiji Press)--The Bank of Japan said Friday it will support the fight against climate change by providing zero interest funds to commercial financial institutions making investments and loans in the area.

-The BOJ also revised down its economic forecast for fiscal 2021 after Tokyo went into its fourth novel coronavirus state of emergency Monday.
+The BOJ also released its strategy on climate change, announcing plans to purchase "green bonds" using foreign currency-denominated assets through cooperation with other Asian central banks.

-The fund supply scheme was discussed at the central bank's two-day Policy Board meeting that ended on Friday, in line with a decision at the previous monetary policy meeting in June.
+The fund supply system was discussed at the central bank's two-day Policy Board meeting that ended on Friday, in line with a decision at the previous monetary policy meeting in June.

 [Copyright The Jiji Press, Ltd.]